git-mastery/website/content/docs/commits.md

 #### Goal

-Edit the `README.md` file to have any text.
+Edit the `solution.md` file to have any non-empty text.

 Commit and push the change to the repository.